t04glovern/fattest-cat/README.md

 Some smalls(?) are born fat, some achieve fatness, others have fatness thrust upon them.
 You can find all of them at the San Francisco SPCA using this tool.

+Based on the amazing idea and code from lexiross (lexiross/fattest-cat)

 ## Install

 Compatible with node 6+